TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/1-Installation/2-install-extbase-and-fluid.rst

 The development of Extbase and Fluid proceeds quite fast.
-If you miss certain functionalities or experiencing an issue, you should install the development versions of Extbase and Fluid from the software versionining system Subversion.
+If you miss certain functionalities or experiencing an issue, you should install the development versions of Extbase and Fluid from the software versioning system Subversion.
 Open the *typo3conf/ext/* directory of your TYPO3 instance on the command line and get the development versions (called trunk) of Extbase and Fluid with the command line tool